CodingFu/cv/README.md

 ## Employment
 ### 2006-2011 **Freelance work**

-I did some incomplex popular CMS and Forum written in PHP work
+I did some incomplex work on popular CMS and Forums written in PHP

 ### 2011-2013 **Itransition - Web developer**

 I was developing various projects in Ruby on Rails & jQuery.
-I did some Java and .NET here and there to help people out too.
+I did some Java and .NET here and there too.

 ### 2013-2016 Minsk based outsourcing company - Head of Web Development Department & co-founder

 Key developer work on several projects using Ruby on Rails and Node.js, project management, customer acquisition.
+Highlights:
+- Next-gen email client.
+Backend in Rails and some Node.js.
+Unfortunately we were kicked out of market by Google Inbox.
+- A Tinder-like dating app that connects people who want to go together on a concert.
+(Backend and team management)
+- Geotracking system for tracking international goods delivery by trucks.
+(Backend in Node.js and front-end in React)
+- Uber-like taxi app for Lithuania and Latvia.
+(Backend in Rails, some front-end in Android and iOS)

 ### 2015-present Codementor - Expert mentor